cs0320/notes/book/src/success-in-0320/success-in-0320.md

 The collaboration policy is part of that.
 We'll use Git, an industry standard version control system.
 If you haven't had Git experience yet, that's OK!
 Here's an example of how it works on a project I just happen to have here on my laptop.
 By the way, I'm using IntelliJ to work on this code.
 This course strongly encourages you to use (and supports) IntelliJ; the gear up sections today and tomorrow can help you set it up.

-One advantage of using Git is that all the code from lecture will be available on a [public repository](https://github.com/cs0320/class-livecode) in the `F24` folder (for Fall 2024) and also in the `vignettes` subfolder, which I use for small examples that may or may not appear in class.
+One advantage of using Git is that all the code from lecture will be available on a [public repository](https://github.com/cs0320/class-livecode) in the `S25` folder (for Spring 2025) and also in the `vignettes` subfolder, which I use for small examples that may or may not appear in class.
 You can clone the repository to experiment with the code on your own machine. **You should clone this repository as soon as you're able**; we'll use it for in-class exercises, and it gives you the ability to experiment with changing the code on your own machine. **Starting next week, I will assume that you have the repository cloned on your laptop, if you bring one.**

 ~~~admonish warning title="Class Prep and Spoilers"
 If a filename or package has `prep` in it, I'm including it in the repository to help me structure the live coding session, and keep track of things like intentional and unintentional bugs.
 These are spoilers for class, and may not be reliable resources.